How is the Java platform independent?

 The compiler outputs an.exe file that is OS dependent in the case of C/ C++ (languages that are not platform neutral).
 When we try to run this.exe file on a different OS, it fails since it is OS dependent and thus incompatible with the other OS.
 Java Online Training will enhance your programming skills in Java.

 Although Java is platform-independent, the JVM is platform dependent.

 The essential element to remember about Java is that the JVM depends on the operating system – thus, if you’re using Mac OS X, your JVM will be different than if you’re using Windows or another operating system.
 This fact may be verified by attempting to download the JVM for your specific machine – you will be presented with a list of JVMs corresponding to various operating systems, and you will obviously select the JVM that is aimed at the operating system you are using.
 As a result, we may deduce that JVM is platform-dependent, which is why Java is able to be “Platform Independent.”

 - In the case of Java, it’s Bytecode’s magic that makes it platform agnostic.

 - This contributes to a key aspect of the JAVA language known as portability.
-Every system has its own JVM, which is installed when the Java Development Kit (JDK) is installed.
-There is a different JVM for each operating system that can read the.class file or byte code.
+Every system has its own JVM installed when the Java Development Kit (JDK) is installed.
+There is a different JVM for each operating system that can read the. class file or byte code.

-Here, in this blog we have discussed about the why java is called platform independent and how is java platform independent and to learn more about Java Platform, join Java Training in Coimbatore at FITA Academy.
+Here, in this blog, we have discussed why java is called platform independent and how it is independent.
+To learn more about the Java Platform, join Java Training in Coimbatore at FITA Academy.